PhilippeR26/Starknet-WalletAccount/doc/walletAPIDocForNewWalletTeams.md

 ## wallet_addInvokeTransaction :
 ### Usage :
-Send one or several transaction(s) to the network.
+The user want to send one or several transaction(s) to the network.
 ### Input :
 ```typescript
 interface AddInvokeTransactionParameters {